 Lack of Studies

-There haven’t been any studies on the long-term effects of this kind of food on cats.
-Since cats are in that obligate carnivore category, there’s no way to know if insect-based food is sustainably good for cats.
+There haven’t been any studies on the long-term effects of this kind of food for cats.
+Since cats are in the obligate carnivore category, there’s no way to know if insect-based food is sustainably good for cats.

 While insects do contain the right amount of protein and nutrients, we don’t know if insect-based food might end up causing health issues in the future.

 Now, as far as whether insect-based food is a healthy choice for your cat, the answer is a definite yes, at least for most cats.
 If your cat has been put on a specialized diet prescribed by your vet for any health conditions, you’ll need to speak to your vet before trying this food.